-Agenda Item Action by Whom Date
+Agenda Item Action by Date item Whom c.

-c.
 Equality and diversity - promotion and racial issues. d.
-Management style - autocratic v.
+Management style - autocraticv.
 Twenty three staff had made contact with TB to date and this reflected the raised profile of the role.

-Discussion: Board members sought clarification on how TB was able to address issues raised.
+Discussion: i.
+Board members sought clarification on how TB was able to address issues raised.
 TB advised that in some instances reassurance was required and on other occasions Trust processes were available for staff to pursue matters raised.
-Staff were supported to consider future action that could be taken or directed to access to support.
+Staff were supported to consider future action that could be taken or directed to access to support. ii.
 RZ asked how reporting was accountable to the organisation to ensure that the processes were correct and fair.
 TB advised that his role was independent and reported direct to Board bypassing the Trust management hierarchy.
-In addition he met with OM on a monthly basis and had access to Executive team members.
-SP advised that the role had been welcomed by staff and that he had received positive feedback around engagement.
+In addition he met with OM on a monthly basis and had access to Executive team members. iii.
+SP advised that the role had been welcomed by staff and that he had received positive feedback around engagement. iv.
 DH asked for trends to be identified within the report to allow the Board to understand any areas of pressure.
 TB confirmed that this would be included in future reports and that he expected that there would be an increase in the number of reports as staff became more aware of the role.
-OM advised that a question on awareness of the role could be included in the staff survey.
+OM advised that a question on awareness of the role could be included in the staff survey. v.
 CC asked about the BAME network which had been recently established.
 OM advised that this had been a gap in the governance structure of the organisation and the Trust had put in place the network to address this.
 SP noted that this followed adverse outcomes reported in our WRES survey which was the first report since 2016.
 It was felt that the data reported in the survey correlated to feedback received from staff. vi.
 OM advised that work on this agenda was developing with the establishment of the National Guardians' Office and work being undertaken at other Trusts focused on transformation from highly suspicious cultures to open, honest working environments.
-RH noted this linked with the "just culture' work undertaken since 2013 which incorporated the human factors training in evaluation of adverse outcomes.
-This

-5 RESEARCH & EDUCATION

-No report due this month.
+RH noted this linked with the 'just culture' work undertaken since 2013 which incorporated the human factors training in evaluation of adverse outcomes.
+This delivered investigations focused on 'what' and not 'who' and whilst it was not a never blame culture it was one in which blame was attributed only where appropriate.
+Noted: The Board noted the FTSU Guardian's report.
+5 RESEARCH & EDUCATION No report due this month.
+6 DIGITAL 6.i Digital Strategy Update Received: From the Director of Digital and SIRO a paper setting out •

-6 DIGITAL

-6.i Digital Strategy Update 1

-Received: From the Director of Digital and SIRO a paper setting out